ArpitPrd/Reliable-UDP-Wrapper/assignment4.md

 - 50% — correctness and completion of all parts
 - 25% — meeting performance targets (we’ll share these limits later)
-- 25% — efficiency of your protocol compared to others (we’ll test all submissions, rank them by file download time, and assign marks based on decile rank, rounded up).For example, if your performance is at the 51st percentile, you’ll get 15 marks.
+- 25% — efficiency of your protocol compared to others (we’ll test all submissions, rank them by file download time for each test case, take the average rank, and assign marks based on decile rank, rounded up).
+For example, if your performance is at the 51st percentile, you’ll get 15 marks.